BoxuanBobLi/BoxuanBobLi/README.md

 ### Hi there 👋

+Hi, I’m Boxuan Li.
+I’m a first year master student in bioinformatics at Georgia tech, and I finished my bachelor degree in biological science at UC Irvine.
+My research interest is machine learning in microbiome studies.
+Now I’m working with Eli, Bengy and Hrishi on a project about machine learning on the epidemic Pseudomonas aeruginosa strains in CF patients.
+I’m also interested in the commensal bacteria in CF patients, and hope to use machine learning to observe the association between commensal bacteria and CF patients' health status.

 <!--
 **BoxuanBobLi/BoxuanBobLi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.